thesephist/torus/README.md

 ## Features

-### Simplicity
+### Simplicity and size

-Torus has no production dependencies and weighs in at under 2.5kb gzipped.
+Torus has no production dependencies, requires no build step to take advantage of all of its features, and weighs in at under 3kb gzipped.
 This makes it simple to adopt and ship, for anything from rendering a single component on the page to building full-scale applications.

 ### Portability

-Torus's architecture encapsulates all of the rendering and updating logic within the component itself, so it's safe to take `someComponent.node` and treat it as a simple pointer to the root DOM element of the component.
+Torus's architecture encapsulates all of the rendering and updating logic within the component itself, so it's safe to take `Component#node` and treat it as a simple pointer to the root DOM element of the component.
 You can move it around the page, take it in and out of the document, embed it in React or Vue components, and otherwise use it anywhere a vanilla DOM element can be used.
 This allows you to include Torus components and apps in lots of other frontends.

-**Note**: Sometimes, like when the tag of the root element changes, `someComponent.node` can change as Torus needs to replace one element fully with a new element.
+**Note**: Sometimes, like when the tag of the root element changes, `Component#node` can change as Torus needs to replace one element fully with a new element.
 For this reason, always use `#node` referenced from the component object, rather than caching the actual element `#node` points to at one point in time.

 Combined with the small size of Torus, this makes it reasonable to ship torus with only one or a few components for a larger project that includes elements from other frameworks, if you don't want to or can't ship an entire Torus application.

+## Influences

+Torus's API is a mixture of declarative interfaces for defining user interfaces and views, and imperative patterns for state management, which I personally find is the best balance of the two styles when building large applications.

+Torus's design is inspired by React's component-driven architecture, and borrows common concepts from the React ecosystem, like the idea of diffing in virtual DOM before rendering, composition with higher order components, and mixing CSS and markup into JavaScript to separate concerns for each component into a single class.
+But Torus builds on those ideas by providing a more minimal, less opinionated lower-level APIs, and opting for a stateful data model rather than a view/controller layer that strives to be purely functional.

+Torus also borrows from [Backbone](http://backbonejs.org) in its data models design, for Records and Stores, for having an event-driven design behind how data updates are bound to views and other models.

+Lastly, Torus's `jdom` template tag was inspired by [htm](https://github.com/developit/htm) and [lit-html](https://github.com/Polymer/lit-html), both template tags to process HTML markup into virtual DOM.

 ## Component model